uthapa82/Command-Notes-/CCNA200-301 Learning.md

 * Until now we used FLSM (Fixed Length Subnet Masks)
 * VLSM is the process of creating subnets of different sizes to make your use of network addresses more efficient

+**VLSM steps**
+1. Assign the largest subnet at the start of the address space
+2. Assign the second largest subnet after it
+3. Repeat the process until all subnets have been assigned